Inedo/inedo-docs/Content/proget/feeds/chocolatey/howto-chocolatey-publish.md

 $ choco push C:\chocolatey_packages\MyApplication-1.2.3.nupkg --source=internal-chocolatey --api-key=abc12345
 ```

-This will upload it to your `internal-chocolatey` feed:
+This will upload it to your `internal-chocolatey` feed.

 ![](/resources/docs/proget-chocolatey-internal-uploaded.png){height="" width="50%"}

 ## (Optional) Internalizing Chocolatey Packages

-If you want to minimizing reliance on external sources for software installed using Chocolatey Packages, you can [internalize your packages](https://blog.inedo.com/chocolatey/internalization).
+If you want to minimize reliance on external sources for software installed using Chocolatey packages, you can [internalize your packages](https://blog.inedo.com/chocolatey/internalization).

 Chocolatey’s [package internalizer](https://docs.chocolatey.org/en-us/features/package-internalizer) can internalize packages automatically or you can do it yourself.
-To learn more on how to do this you can read [HOWTO: Set Up a Private Chocolatey Repository for Internalized Packages](/docs/proget/feeds/chocolatey/howto-chocolatey-internalized)
+To learn more on how to do this you can read [HOWTO: Set Up a Private Chocolatey Repository for Internalized Packages](/docs/proget/feeds/chocolatey/howto-chocolatey-internalized).